What we do

 A wider objective is to promote a circular economy which accords with the requirements of the Well-being of Future Generations (Wales) Act 2015 and the Environment (Wales) Act 2016.

 What happens then?

 As communities start to deal with setting up co-operatives and Community Land Trusts, to carry out public projects, and to generate funds, they may need some technical support on a continuing basis.

 In principle, we advocate the employment of well-qualified local consultants on worthwhile projects in their own area, but the CCN is here to provide ongoing support if required.

 Some of its members are able to provide these types of professional and technical services.
 Their engagement would be the responsibility of individual clients who would not be under any obligation to show a preference for CCN members.

 Why is the project based around the Heart of Wales line?

 The problems faced by the communities along the line are much the same as those in any deeply rural area in the UK, but the railway provides a low-carbon transport link, and it gives a clear identity to the territory through which it passes.
-This strongly defined corridor is effectively a socio-economic region, crying out for a rejuvenation and stabilisation initiative – the “Calon Cymru” project.
+This strongly defined corridor and its hinterland is effectively a socio-economic region, crying out for a rejuvenation and stabilisation initiative – the “Calon Cymru” project.